FreeCAD/FreeCAD-documentation/wiki/Doxygen.md

 ## Parsing of documentation blocks

 The text inside a special documentation block is parsed before it is written to the HTML and LaTeX output files.
-During parsing the following steps take place   *
+During parsing the following steps take place:

 -   Markdown formatting is replaced by corresponding HTML or special commands.
 -   The special commands inside the documentation are executed.
-See the section [Special Commands](http   *//www.doxygen.nl/manual/commands.html) in the manual for an explanation of each command.
+See the section [Special Commands](http://www.doxygen.nl/manual/commands.html) in the manual for an explanation of each command.
 -   If a line starts with some whitespace followed by one or more asterisks (`*`) and then optionally more whitespace, then all whitespace and asterisks are removed.
 -   All resulting blank lines are treated as paragraph separators.
 -   Links are automatically created for words corresponding to documented classes or functions.
 If the word is preceded by a percentage symbol `%`, then this symbol is removed, and no link is created for the word.
 -   Links are created when certain patterns are found in the text.
-See the section [Automatic link generation](http   *//www.doxygen.nl/manual/autolink.html) in the manual for more information.
+See the section [Automatic link generation](http://www.doxygen.nl/manual/autolink.html) in the manual for more information.
 -   HTML tags that are in the documentation are interpreted and converted to LaTeX equivalents for the LaTeX output.
-See the section [HTML Commands](http   *//www.doxygen.nl/manual/htmlcmds.html) in the manual for an explanation of each supported HTML tag.
+See the section [HTML Commands](http://www.doxygen.nl/manual/htmlcmds.html) in the manual for an explanation of each supported HTML tag.

 ## Doxygen with Python code

 Doxygen works best for statically typed languages like C++.
-However, it can also create [documentation for Python files](http   *//www.doxygen.nl/manual/docblocks.html#pythonblocks).
+However, it can also create [documentation for Python files](http://www.doxygen.nl/manual/docblocks.html#pythonblocks).

-There are two ways to write documentation blocks for Python   *
+There are two ways to write documentation blocks for Python:

 1. The Pythonic way, using \"docstrings\", that is, a block of text surrounded by '''triple quotes''' immediately after the class or function definition.
 2. The Doxygen way, putting comments before the class or function definition; in this case double hash characters `##` are used to start the documentation block, and then a single hash character can be used in subsequent lines.

-Note   *
+Note:

--   The first option is preferred to comply with [PEP8](https   *//www.python.org/dev/peps/pep-0008/#documentation-strings), [PEP257](https   *//www.python.org/dev/peps/pep-0257/) and most style guidelines for writing Python (see [1](https   *//realpython.com/python-pep8/), [2](https   *//realpython.com/documenting-python-code/)).
-It is recommended to use this style if you intend to produce documented sources using [Sphinx](https   *//www.sphinx-doc.org/en/master/), which is a very common tool to document Python code.
+-   The first option is preferred to comply with [PEP8](https://www.python.org/dev/peps/pep-0008/#documentation-strings), [PEP257](https://www.python.org/dev/peps/pep-0257/) and most style guidelines for writing Python (see [1](https://realpython.com/python-pep8/), [2](https://realpython.com/documenting-python-code/)).
+It is recommended to use this style if you intend to produce documented sources using [Sphinx](https://www.sphinx-doc.org/en/master/), which is a very common tool to document Python code.
 If you use this style, Doxygen will be able to extract the comments verbatim, but Doxygen special commands starting with `\` or `@` won\'t work.
 -   The second option isn\'t the traditional Python style, but it allows you to use Doxygen\'s special commands like `\param` and `\var`.

-### First style   * Pythonic documentation
+### First style: Pythonic documentation

 In the following example one docstring is at the beginning to explain the general contents of this module (file).
 Then docstrings appear inside the function, class, and class method definitions.
 In this way, Doxygen will extract the comments and present them as is, without modification.